Open Search

 What Communities Do Social Workers Support?

-Social workers generally help people that are vulnerable, marginalized, or in crisis.
+Social workers generally help people who are vulnerable, marginalized, or in crisis.

 Here are a few examples of the populations that social workers may work with: